Anmol7525/Machine-Learning/README.md

 # Machine-Learning
- All about done in Machine Learning.
+ All about, what is done in Machine Learning:)